Ge Wang

 Publications, Funding, and Presentations

-In addition to conference/arXiv papers, he has more than 500 peer-reviewed papers in PNAS, Nature Machine Intelligence, Nature Communications, Nature, and other well-known journals, as well as over 100 issued and pending patents.
-He has been continuously well-funded by NIH, NSF, and industry (more than $40 million as PI/Contact PI/MPI, and more than $30 million as Co-PI/Co-I/Mentor).
-He gave numerous seminars, keynotes and plenaries internationally, including the 2021 SPIE O+P Plenary on deep imaging and popular science talks on CT in English and Chinese, respectively.
-His TEDEd lesson, "How X-rays see through your skin," received more than 1.5 million views.
+In addition to conference/arXiv papers, he has more than 600 peer-reviewed papers in PNAS, Nature Machine Intelligence, Nature Communications, Nature, and other well-known journals, as well as over 100 issued and pending patents.
+He has been continuously well-funded by NIH, NSF, and industry (more than $40 million as PI/Contact PI/MPI, and more than $39 million as Co-PI/Co-I/Mentor).
+He gave numerous seminars, keynotes and plenaries internationally, including the 2021 SPIE O+P Plenary on deep imaging.
+His TEDEd lesson, "How X-rays see through your skin," received more than 1.8 million views.

 Employment